top of page

 • One-on-one attention

-This is ideal for estate planning, family matters, and high-value transactions.
+Ideal for estate planning, financial matters, and legal situations.

 You’re Managing Documents for Someone Else

-If you’re helping a parent, spouse, or loved one who cannot travel, a mobile notary is often the only practical solution.
+If you’re assisting a parent, spouse, or loved one who cannot travel, a mobile notary is often the only practical solution.

 • Assisted living facilities